simongregersen/thyultra/content.en/_index.md

 The longest courses start in Bulbjerg and finish in the village of Agger, following the northwest coast of Jutland.
 Courses primarily follow the [West Coast Trail](https://naturstyrelsen.dk/naturoplevelser/naturguider/vestkyststien/) and 'Redningsvejen', the old lifeboat road.
-In 2025 a 100 miles course is also offered.
-The 100 miles course sets out from Grønhøj Strand near Løkken and takes you through some astonishin trail along Jammerbugten.
+In 2026, we also offer a 100 miles course that sets out from Grønhøj Strand near Løkken.

 All participants finish by Vesterhavshytten and Signalmasten in Agger.

 {{< button relref="/about" >}}Read more{{< /button >}}
 <!-- {{< button href="https://my.raceresult.com/311431/registration" >}}Go to registration{{< /button >}} -->